DHCSSza/dh-ignite/content/docs/present/posters.md

 - Poster application closing: 7 August 2022
 - Applications outcomes communicated: 8 August 2022
 - Final confirmation: 11 August 2022
+- Final date for submitting posters and recordings: 24 August 2022

 Please feel free to [get in touch](../../../#contact) if you have any questions.